Travel Money: How much to budget for your 2026 Indonesian adventure

 Laundry

-Over the two months in Indonesia, we used laundromats/laundry services nine times, costing us an average of IDR62,389/USD4.12 per use:
+Over the two months in Indonesia, we used laundromats/laundry services 9 times, at an average cost of IDR62,389 per use.

-• At IDR160,000/USD10.56, our most expensive laundry service was MaeMae Laundry [Google Maps location] in Ubud, Bali when we needed an express laundry service (in a very touristy area) before leaving the country that very same night.
+• At IDR160,000, our most expensive laundry service was MaeMae Laundry [Google Maps location] in Ubud, Bali, which we used when we needed an express turnaround in a very touristy area before leaving the country that same night.

 Luggage Storage and Washroom Use

-• IDR80,000/USD5.28 for two super-clean bathrooms (which we could use for up to 45 minutes) – each equipped with a shower cubicle, wash basin and toilet.
+• IDR80,000 for two clean bathrooms (up to 45 minutes), each with a shower cubicle, wash basin and toilet.

-We paid for the lockers in cash and the showers by credit card.
+We paid for the lockers in cash and the showers by credit card — a small but typical example of how payment options varied depending on the service.

 Shower and Locker Yogyakarta